MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Types of shortcuts

 OneLake shortcuts support multiple filesystem data sources.
-These include internal OneLake locations, Azure Data Lake Storage Gen2 and Amazon S3.
+These include internal OneLake locations, Azure Data Lake Storage Gen2, and Amazon S3.

 ### Internal OneLake shortcuts

 Internal OneLake shortcuts allow you to reference data within existing Fabric items.
 These items include lakehouses, KQL databases and data warehouses.
 The shortcut can point to a folder location within the same item, across items within the same workspace or even across items in different workspaces.
 When you create a shortcut across items, the item types don't need to match.
-For instance, you can create a shortcut in a lakehouse that points to data in a Data Warehouse.
+For instance, you can create a shortcut in a lakehouse that points to data in a data warehouse.

 When a user accesses data through a shortcut to another OneLake location, the identity of the calling user is used to authorize access to the data in the target path of the shortcut*.
 This user must have permissions in the target location to read the data.